XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/2020/how-to-configure-the-mqtt-listener---xmpro-data-stream-designer.md

-<h1>How To Configure The MQTT Listener - XMPRO Data Stream Designer<h1>
+# How To Configure The MQTT Listener - XMPRO Data Stream Designer
 {% embed url="https://www.youtube.com/watch?v=qJHRCuD59hE" %}

 Learn how to configure the MQTT Listener in the XMPRO Data Stream Designer.